icons8/lunacy-docs/docs/styling.md

 ## Tints

-Tints are a quick and easy way to apply a color to grouped objects and symbol instances.
+Tints are a quick and easy way to apply a color to grouped objects and component instances.
 They are particularly useful when you need to adjust the color of a semi-filled object or a complex icon (see the demo below).

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/styling-tintsph.png" height="auto"><source src="/public/styling-tints.mp4" type="video/mp4"></video>

-The **Tints** section appears in the Inspector only when you select a group object or a symbol.
+The **Tints** section appears in the Inspector only when you select a group object or a component.

 Unlike other styling options, you can apply only one tint to an object.